sabrinacodes/Resampling_and_Ensemble_Learning/README.md

-# Resampling and Ensemple Learning
-## Analysis of loan stats.
+## Analysis of Loan Stats using Resampling and Ensemble Learning
 ## 1. Which model had the best balanced accuracy score?
 ### Easy Ensemble
 ## 2. Which model had the best recall score?